KOWSALYA-9/McDonalds_Nutritional_Analysis-./README.md

 - **Calories Comparison:** Visualize the calorie counts of menu items.
 - **Nutritional Breakdown:** Charts showing fat, carbs, and protein.
 - **Healthy vs Unhealthy Items:** Identifying healthier alternatives.
+- **Displaying key charatersitics of each nutrients

 ## Findings and Insights
 - **Top 5 Unhealthy Items:** Items like Big Mac and Double Cheeseburger are high in calories and fat.
 - **Trends:** High-calorie items tend to have high fat content and low protein.
 - **Healthier Alternatives:** Items like salads and fruit bags are healthier options.
+-

 ## Recommendations
 1. Reduce calorie content of high-calorie items.